Taiwan–Vietnam relations: Relationship with South Vietnam

-Following World War II, under a United Nations Mandate, 200,000 Chinese troops under General Lu Han were sent by Chiang Kai-shek to Indochina north of the 16th parallel, with the aim of accepting the surrender of Japanese occupying forces.
-These troops remained in Indochina until 1946.
-The Chinese used the Việt Nam Quốc Dân Đảng, the Vietnamese version of the Chinese Kuomintang, to increase their influence in Indochina and put pressure on their opponents.
-Chiang Kai-shek threatened the French with war to force them to negotiate with the Vietminh leader Ho Chi Minh.
-In February 1946, Chiang Kai-shek forced the French colonists to surrender all of their concessions in China and renounce their extraterritorial privileges, in exchange for withdrawing from northern Indochina and allowing French troops to reoccupy the region.

 The State of Vietnam and its successor, the Republic of Vietnam (South Vietnam), had diplomatic relations with the Republic of China (which the regime was driven in 1949 to Taiwan, the island formerly under Japanese rule from 1895 to 1945) due to the two countries' common anti-communist policies.
 Ngo Dinh Diem's government established formal relations with the ROC in 1955.
-The relationship between the two governments was quite close, far better than the Chinese Republic's relations with other decolonized countries in southeast Asia; Taipei received more presidential visits from South Vietnam than it did from any other country in the region.
+The relationship between the two governments was quite close, far better than the Republic of China's relations with other decolonized countries in southeast Asia; Taipei received more presidential visits from South Vietnam than it did from any other country in the region.

-Students from South Vietnam studied in Formosa, and Taipei provided material and logistical support to Saigon during the Vietnam War.
-The Chinese Republic sought to provide southeast Asian countries with its own hard-earned and bitter expertise in anti-communist affairs, and South Vietnam was a major recipient of these lessons.
+Students from South Vietnam studied in Taiwan, and Taipei provided material and logistical support to Saigon during the Vietnam War.
+The Republic of China sought to provide Southeast Asian countries with its own hard-earned and bitter expertise in anti-communist affairs, and South Vietnam was a major recipient of these lessons.
 ROC's ambassador to Saigon from 1964 until 1972 was Hu Lien, a ROC Army general with significant military experience during the Chinese Civil War.
 Taipei and Saigon were even sister cities.
 However relations were occasionally strained, especially over the issue of overseas Chinese in the country, many of whom held Republic of China nationality, estimated by Taipei at 1.2 million.
 Taipei was offended by Saigon's low estimates of their population, among other things.
+After an initial period of challenges, relations between the Republic of China and the Republic of Vietnam improved as both countries shared an anti-communist stance, fostering various educational and cultural exchanges centered on Confucian traditions, East Asian culture, and Mandarin language study.

-Just before the fall of Saigon, South Vietnamese president Nguyen Van Thieu fled to Taipei, where his brother, Nguyen Van Kieu, was serving as ambassador.
+Just before the fall of Saigon, President of the Republic of Vietnam Nguyen Van Thieu fled to Taipei, where his brother, Nguyen Van Kieu, was serving as ambassador.
 An aircraft of Air Vietnam, the South Vietnamese airline, was abandoned at Taipei Songshan Airport, and eventually became the property of a ROC-based airline.